-At Bulimba Dermatology you will have an appointment with one of our dermatologists to initially assess the type and severity of acne scarring that you have.
-This will enable us to determine the best type of treatment for you, based on your skin type.
+At Bulimba Dermatology you will have an appointment with a dermatologist to initially assess the type and severity of acne scarring that you have.
+This will enable them to determine the best type of treatment for you, based on your skin type.

 There are different types of acne scars.
 These include:

 - ice pick scars – sharp, pointed, pitted scars

 - boxcar scars – broader pitted scars

 - rolling or atrophic scars – depressed, flat undulating scars

 - keloid and hypertrophic scars – thick, hard, lumpy scars.